-Lili is a passionate violinist undertaking her second year at ANAM, under the tutelage of Adam Chalabi.
+Lili is a passionate violinist in her third year at ANAM, under the tutelage of Adam Chalabi.

-Beginning her musical journey at the age of four, Lili's love and enthusiasm for music has continued to flourish.
-In 2018, Lili was a recitalist in the National Youth Concerto Competition and in 2022, became a member of the Amogus Trio which won first prize in the Musica Viva Strike a Chord Prize.
+Beginning her musical journey at the age of four, Lili’s love and enthusiasm for music has continued to flourish.
+In 2018, Lili was a recitalist in the National Youth Concerto Competition and in 2022 became a member of the Amogus Trio which was awarded first prize in Musica Viva’s Strike a Chord competition.

-She began her tertiary studies at the University of Queensland (UQ) in 2021 studying a Bachelor of Music (Honours) where she received the Kinnane Music Scholarship and has been learning with Adam Chalabi since the commencement of her degree.
-Throughout her three years of study at UQ she was awarded the Pollett String prize in 2022 and 2023, the Sleath String prize in 2023 as well as a Dean's Commendation of Academic Excellence for 2023.
+Lili began her tertiary studies at the University of Queensland (UQ) in 2021 studying a Bachelor of Music where she received the Kinnane Music Scholarship and has studied with Adam Chalabi since the commencement of her degree.
+Throughout her three years of study at UQ she was awarded the Pollett String prize in 2022 and 2023, the Sleath String prize in 2023 as well as a Dean’s Commendation of Academic Excellence for 2023.

-Lili is supported by ANAM Syndicate donors Olga Abrahams, Barry and Joan Miskin, Peter and Jane Phillips, Igor Zambelli OAM.
+Lili is supported by ANAM Syndicate donors Olga Abrahams, Dr Barry and Dr Joan Miskin, Peter and Jane Phillips, Igor Zambelli OAM.

 Lili Stephens plays a Pierre Guillaume violin bow, generously on loan from Jannie Brown